-Following the A Bloc installation and interviews, we have been organising a series of hybrid, experimental forest walks inviting both physical and online participation of diverse stakeholders and audiences.
-The first five walks (September 2020 – June 2021) took place in the SMEAR II station in the Hyytiälä research forest.
+Following the A Bloc installation and interviews, we have been organising a series of hybrid, experimental forest walks inviting both physical and online participation of diverse participants.
+The first five walks (September 2020 – June 2021) took place at, and were physically broadcasted from, the SMEAR II station in the Hyytiälä research forest.

-Inspired by the Situationist International’s artistic strategies, the portal invites people to ‘drift’ and “drop their relations, their work and leisure activities, and all their other usual motives for movement and action, and let themselves be drawn by the attractions of the terrain and the encounters they find there” (Guy Debord).
+The RMIT group has co-creatively developed the Feral Map, which was launched as part of their shapeshifting More-than-Human Dérive portal engaging people in playful ways of sensing and listening to perspectives of diverse forests and forest creatures.
+Inspired by the Situationist International’s artistic strategies, the portal invites people to drift and “drop their relations, their work and leisure activities, and all their other usual motives for movement and action, and let themselves be drawn by the attractions of the terrain and the encounters they find there” (Guy Debord).

 More-than-Human Dérive proposes that, through drifting, we might augment sensing and knowing what surrounds us to include more-than-human stories, ‘voices’, and perspectives by exploring new ways of mapping with expanded, multisensory ideas of data.
 The first Dérive took place in May 2021 at the Melbourne Knowledge Week and invited driftings through the Melbourne Urban forest.
-The second Dérive happened at the online Uroboros festival, as part of the CreaTures Feral Creative Practices program track.
+The second Dérive happened at the online Uroboros 2021 festival, as part of the CreaTures Feral Creative Practices program track.